yousefelassal/quote-cron/README.md

 > No matter how carefully you plan your goals they will never be more than pipe dreams unless you pursue them with gusto.

 > You can't shake hands with a clenched fist.

+> Even an animal, if you show genuine affection, gradually trust develops...
+If you always showing bad face and beating, how can you develop friendship?